-Among the risks of owning IAG, is the possibility that the reserves or its ore grade are not in line with the future prospects.
-This can result in increased capex and ultimately affect the overall mining cost per oz.
+Among the risks of owning IAG, is the possibility that the reserves or their ore grade are not in line with the future prospects.
+This can result in increased CAPEX and ultimately affect the overall mining cost per oz.

 Price of Gold

-IAG along with any miner or commodity driven stock.
+IAG along with any miner or commodity-driven stock.
 Is highly dependent on the price of the underlying commodity.
 The price movement is highly correlated with the commodity price.
-Nonetheless IAG has $1,255/oz all sustaining cost.
-Which is on the higher bracket when compared to its peers.
-Still the price is competitive given that gold is currently trading slightly above $1,800/oz.
+Nonetheless, IAG has a $1,255/oz all-sustaining cost.
+Which is in the higher bracket when compared to its peers.
+Still, the price is competitive given that gold is currently trading slightly above $1,800/oz.
 Gold price is the main factor to determine the company’s profitability.
 If the price retraces to $1,300/oz or slightly lower, IAG could be in a tough spot.